thedynamiclinker/ld/Mission.md

 ![[ld.png]]
 ## The Problem

-Where are you supposed to meet new people these days?
+Where are we supposed to meet new people these days?

 This question is asked [[Where To Find People|countless times]] a day, on every online platform.